Tim-Spurlin/Falcon-Grant-Proposal/README.md

 ### Alignment with PASS Program Goals

-The FALCON system implementation directly advances the core objectives of the Preparing for Active Shooter Situations program by:
+The FALCON system implementation directly advances the core objectives of the Preparing for Active Shooter Situations program (Funding Opportunity O-COPS-2025-172392) by:

 1. Implementing evidence-based security enhancement that prevents potential threats from escalating to active shooter situations
 2. Creating a coordinated, multi-agency approach to security threats involving vulnerable populations